Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Networks that are strong could lead to the creation of new opportunities for work and further advancements.
+- Networks that are strong can lead to new opportunities for employment and advances.

-- Negativity is not a good thing in any work environment.
+- Negativity is not acceptable in any work environment.

-- The overcommitment causes mistakes in the workplace, burnout, and anger.
+- Overcommitment can cause mistakes in the workplace, burnout, and discontent.

 - Reduce stress by implementing Time Management techniques and learning to delegate unpopular tasks.